joshua-hampton/exiftool-handler/README.md

   method.

-  The first input argument (*option_name*) should provide the name of the option and the second input argument whould supply the required value *option_value*.
+  The first input argument (*option_name*) should provide the name of the option and the second input argument should supply the required value *option_value*.

   A value of 0 will be returned if the option was set successfully, but a